 *The U.S. Bureau of Labor Statistics presents data for median average salary, top 10 percent, and bottom 10 percent of salaries for the occupations they survey.
 Employees typically do not earn salaries in the top 10 percent range and those values are only included to demonstrate the range of potential salaries for top performers and executives in the fields discussed.

 **There are four occupations in the U.S. Bureau of Labor Statistics Occupational Outlook Handbook that most closely relate to potential careers for master’s in communication graduates.
-These include: Public Relations and Fundraising Managers; Advertising, Promotions, and Marketing Managers; Public Relations Specialists; and Technical Writers/Technical Communicators.
+These four occupations are part of the Media and Communication Occupations section and include: Public Relations and Fundraising Managers; Advertising, Promotions, and Marketing Managers; Public Relations Specialists; and Technical Writers/Technical Communicators.
 They also list data for Writer and Authors; Editors; Reporters, Correspondents, and Broadcast News Analysts; and Postsecondary Teachers, which may all be potential career paths for master’s in communication graduates.

 - Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Advertising, Promotions, and Marketing Managers, https://www.bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm